 Just to let you know, that this page is somewhat old.
 So we would like you to visit our new and up-to-date page with more information on Breast Abscess.
 But this page is still valuable.

 Release of cytokines can start an inflammatory response within the breast

 The release of cytokines starts an inflammatory response, increasing blood flow and bringing large numbers of white blood cells to the region.
-As part of this immune system response, a fibrous ‘wall‘ or ‘capsule‘ is formed by the healthy cells next to the area.
-Pus accumulates within this capsule, often forming a palpable bulge, or a ‘cavity‘ within the breast.
+As part of this immune system response, the healthy cells next to the area form a fibrous ‘wall’ or ‘capsule’.

 The image below shows the fibrous tissue of the encapsulating abscess wall, with a few inflammatory cells, and small amounts of pus.

 An abscess can be thought of as a ‘skin’ complication really, and many abscesses are caused by bacteria commonly found on normal skin.

 In poorer parts of the world, up to 4% of all benign breast lumps examined are actually abscesses associated with tuberculosis.
-However, a breast abscess caused by TB would be considered extremely rare in non-third-world countries.
+However, a breast abscess caused by TB is extremely rare in non-third-world countries.

 Breast abscesses can be brought on by a variety of causes